-WHO designated the variant B.1.1.529 (named Omicron) a variant of concern on 26 November because it has a large number of mutations, some of which are concerning.
-They are concerning because they can potentially affect virus characteristics such as transmissibility, disease severity, immune escape, diagnostic or therapeutic escape.
-At the time of assessment, the Omicron variant also appeared to be increasing in almost all provinces in South Africa, and there was some evidence of an increased risk of reinfection with this variant compared to other variants of concern.
+WHO designated the variant B.1.1.529 (named Omicron) a variant of concern on 26 November 2021.
+It has a large number of mutations, some of which are concerning, because they can potentially affect virus characteristics such as transmissibility, disease severity, immune escape, diagnostic or therapeutic escape.

 The best way to prevent infection and serious disease caused by Omicron or any other SARS-COV-2 variant is by getting vaccinated and remembering to also maintain physical distance, wear a mask when distancing is not possible, frequently wash hands and ventilate indoor spaces.